The Kimberley, Australia | June/July 2025

 At the start of the walk were 50 brave souls.
 The plan was to have a wet landing on the small beach, walk through the mangroves, up the dry waterfall, through the woolly gums and further on up to the ridge line.
 It has to be admitted that some who chose to begin this adventure were not able enough and had overestimated their flexibility – thankfully many of these turned back at the dry waterfall.

 Across the terrain were beautiful quartz rocks which varied from the purest white to those lined with ochre veins.
 Spinafex covered hidden holes and loose stones.
 We were making so much noise the snakes, spiders and other creatures were long gone.
-Chris Todd who was leading the adventure did as excellent job of navigating our way across the headland and eventually down into Sicilia Beach – it only took us 2 hours walked very slowly and stopping for breaks.
+Chris Todd who was leading the adventure did an excellent job of navigating our way across the headland and eventually down into Sicilia Beach – it only took us 2 hours as we walked very slowly and stopped for breaks.
 A swim at the end was very welcome.
 (Some of the expedition team were on crocodile watch so we could swim in safety).

 Back to the ship for lunch and in the afternoon, some went on their last zodiac ride, rested or packed.